 About a year ago, I told you all that I was living in a shed.

 THINGS ARE TERRIBLE!
 I said.
 ABSOLUTELY TERRIBLE.
-I find pleasure in nothing — only dramatic and ill-considered metaphors I am likely to cringe at in twelve months’ time.
+I find pleasure in nothing — only dramatic and ill-considered break-up metaphors I am likely to cringe at in twelve months’ time.
 AND HERE WE ARE!!
 A full three-hundred-and-something-something days after…… cringin’ hard.

 I mean, in my mind that is progress.
 Of some sort.
 I always think it must be progress if you look back on stuff from a year ago and want to burn it, whatever it is, because that shows you have developed and maybe hopefully possibly in a positive way.
 What is the point otherwise??
 Though I won’t lie to you: I still like a good (bad) metaphor, and dramatics-wise there has been very little change.

 BEAR WITH ME.